Ingenious Group Terms of Service and Supply

 iii.
 The Client acknowledges that certain Services rely upon goods and/or services provided by third parties (‘Third Party Services’).
 The Client acknowledges that that third parties’ terms and conditions will govern the Third-Party Services and that the Company cannot provide any warranties in respect of the Third Party’s Services and will not be liable to the Client for any delays and/or failings in respect of the same.
 Providers of Third-Party Services may provide their own warranties to the Client.
 The Client must satisfy whether or not such warranties (where given) are acceptable for the Client’s business purposes or risk management policies.

 iv.
 The Company’s only responsibility regarding Third-Party Services is to take reasonable care and skill when selecting the providers of the same.

 v.
 The Client’s exclusive remedies for late delivery or Services not conforming with the Contract are as specified.
 If the remedies set out in these Terms have been exhausted, the Client’s final remedy is limited to cancellation of the Contract.

 a.
 Except as expressly stated, the Company shall have no liability to the Client for any loss or damage whatsoever arising from or in connection with the provision of the Services or for any claim made against the Client by any third party.

 b.
-Without prejudice to the generality of Clause above, the Company shall have no liability for any losses or damages which may be suffered by the Client whether the same are suffered directly or indirectly or are immediate or consequential which fall into the following categories:
+Without prejudice to the generality of Clause above, the Company shall have no liability for any losses or damages which the Client may suffer whether the same are suffered directly or indirectly or are immediate or consequential which fall into the following categories:

 c.
-Any indirect or consequential loss arising under or in relation to the Contract even though the Company was aware of the circumstances in which such loss could arise;
+Any indirect or consequential loss arising under or about the Contract even though the Company was aware of the circumstances in which such loss could arise;

 d.
 Loss of profits; loss of anticipated savings; loss of business opportunity or goodwill;